Budlee/oauth2-workshop/README.md

 There are only four roles in OAuth2 and they are the following, please keep these four roles in mind as you read through the document:

-* **resource owner**:
+* **Resource Owner**:
 An entity capable of granting access to a protected resource.
-When the resource owner is a person, it is referred to as an end-user.
+When the Resource Owner is a person, it is referred to as an end-user.

 * **Resource Server**:
 The server hosting the protected resources, capable of accepting and responding to protected resource requests using Access Tokens.

-* **client**:
+* **Client**:
-An application making protected resource requests on behalf of the resource owner and with its authorization.
+An application making protected resource requests on behalf of the Resource Owner and with its authorization.
 The term "client" does not imply any particular implementation characteristics (e.g., whether the application executes on a server, a desktop, or other devices).

 * **Authorization Server**:
-The server issuing Access Tokens to the client after successfully authenticating the resource owner and obtaining authorization.
+The Authorization Server issues Access Tokens to the client.

 We are going to go through each of these in the workshop to understand how each part works.
 Firstly how does OAuth2 work?

 ## OAuth2 Overview

-OAuth2 is an authorization framework, it provides an outline on how clients can be authorizes by a resourcer owner to access their resources.
+OAuth2 is an authorization framework, it allows a Resource Owner to authorize a client to access their resources.
-Applied to a real world interprutation.
-When I use LinkedIn and it requests to access my GMail email contacts, this is OAuth2.
-LinkedIn is the client, I am the resource owner, gmail is the Resource Server and Google is the Authorization Server.
+A real world example: When I use LinkedIn, it requests to access my GMail email contacts, this is OAuth2.
+LinkedIn is the client, I am the Resource Owner, gmail is the Resource Server and Google is the Authorization Server.

 OAuth 2 has something called an abstract protocol.
 It is an outline of how the OAuth2 grants work.